vduce/randa-kassis-website/public/articles/article32.md

 For instance, those sceptical of Lamarck’s environmental adaptation or Darwin’s natural selection would do well to consider the theory of the Irish botanist Hugo de Vries, who argued that biological change occurs not gradually, but through abrupt, discontinuous mutations.
 These spontaneous leaps give rise to new traits, after which natural selection filters the most suitable adaptations over extended periods.

 Here, I find a meaningful parallel between de Vries’s conclusions and Ferenczi’s hypothesis.
-Both attribute the origins of transformation to crisis: in the case of de Vries, to phylogenetic catastrophes that leave lasting traces within the living cell; in Ferenczi’s, to personal traumas that imprint themselves in the genital organs and are released through the act of intercourse.
+Both attribute the origins of transformation to crisis: in the case of de Vries, to phylogenetic catastrophes that leave lasting traces within the living cell; Ferenczi to personal traumas that imprint themselves in the genital organs and are released through the act of intercourse.

 Sex, from this perspective, is far more than a physical act—it is a symbolic endeavour to reverse the foundational expulsion from the womb and to reconnect with the serenity and totality of pre-birth existence.
 Though such a return is forever barred, the human being remains driven to simulate it—through the body, through the unconscious, and through symbolic rituals of desire, separation, and the eternal longing for origin.